idmrz/Portfolio/README.md

 ### About

    I have 19 years of experience in the technical department in the construction field and have been working as a data analyst since 2015.
 During this period I used Excel, Power Query, PowerBI, SQL extencively.
-Now I am strengthening my python and tableau skills, planning to be employed in 2024.
+Now I am strengthening my python and other related skills for data science.

 ### Table of contents